-- i) the total number of complaints referred to the Ottawa Police Service from the OIPRD; - ii) a summary of the action taken, if any, for each complaint; - iii) the number of requests for review made to the Board concerning which the Board took action, a summary of the action taken, and the Service's response to the Board's action; - iv) the date the complaint is received and the date it is finally disposed of; and - v) the number of time extensions made in respect of the complaints. - b) For Conduct Complaints (except those against the Chief or Deputy Chief) - i) the number of complaints referred to the Ottawa Police Service from the OIPRD; - the number of complaints about other police services referred to the Ottawa Police Service from the OIPRD, and an estimate of the cost of such referrals; - iii) the number of complaints determined to be unsubstantiated; - iv) the number of OIPRD reviews requested and the results of those reviews; - v) the number of hearings held and the findings of the hearings; - vi) the number of complaints dealt with as Local Complaints, the number that were successfully concluded, and the number that became public complaints; - vii) the number of public complaints dealt with informally; - viii) the number of public complaints resolved; - ix) the number of public complaints that resulted in a penalty being applied without a hearing; - x) a summary of the penalties imposed following a hearing; - xi) the number of outstanding complaints as at the end of the reporting period; - xii) the date the complaint is received and the date it is finally disposed of; - xiii) the number of time extensions made in respect of the complaints; and - xiv) the number of appeals of a hearing decision and the outcomes. - 2.
-Include relevant complaints information in the Police Service annual report. - 3.
+- the total number of complaints referred to the Ottawa Police Service from the OIPRD; - ii) a summary of the action taken, if any, for each complaint; - the number of requests for review made to the Board concerning which the Board took action, a summary of the action taken, and the Service's response to the Board's action; - iv) the date the complaint is received and the date it is finally disposed of;and - v) the number of time extensions made in respect of the complaints.

+b) For Conduct Complaints (except those against the Chief or Deputy Chief)

+- the number of complaints referred to the Ottawa Police Service from the OIPRD; - the number of complaints about other police services referred to the Ottawa Police Service from the OIPRD, and an estimate of the cost of such referrals; - iii) the number of complaints determined to be unsubstantiated; - iv) the number of OIPRD reviews requested and the results of those reviews; - v) the number of hearings held and the findings of the hearings; - vi) the number of complaints dealt with as Local Complaints, the number that were successfully concluded, and the number that became public complaints; - vii) the number of public complaints dealt with informally; - viii) the number of public complaints resolved; - ix) the number of public complaints that resulted in a penalty being applied without a hearing; - x) a summary of the penalties imposed following a hearing; - xi) the number of outstanding complaints as at the end of the reporting period: - xii) the date the complaint is received and the date it is finally disposed of; - xiii) the number of time extensions made in respect of the complaints; and - xiv) the number of appeals of a hearing decision and the outcomes. - Include relevant complaints information in the Police Service annual report. - 3.
 Include in the Annual Report an analysis of the frequency, nature and substance of the policy and service and conduct complaints, excluding complaints against the Chief or a Deputy Chief, and the opinion of the Chief as to whether such frequency, nature and substance of the complaints requires some form of remedial or other training, or additional resources to process the complaints.

-Policy Number: Policy Subject:
+Policy Number: Policy Subje ect:

-GA-10 ACTING PAY POSITIONS FOR SENIOR EXECUTIVE
+GA-10 OINTMENTS FOR SENIOR POSITIONS

-LEGISLATIVE REFERENCE / Police Services Act, section 31(1)(c) & (d)
+LEGISLATIVE AUTHORITY REFERENCE / Police Services Act, section 31(1)(c) & (d)

-AUTHORITY

-DATE APPROVED 24 September 2007
+DATE APPROVED ) 24 September 2007

-DATE REVIEWED 2010, 2012
+DATE REVIEWED 2010, 2012, 2015

-DATE AMENDED 1 November 2010, 22 October 2012
+DATE AMENDED 1 November 2010, 22 October 2012, 22 June 2015

-DATE TO BE REVIE EWED 2016
+DATE TO BE REV IEWED 2016

-REPORTING REQU JIREMENT N/A
+REPORTING REQ UIREMENT N/A